bitfocusas/product-buttons/docs/2_positions/8_router.md

 ![Ports](images/router/inspector/ports.png)

 Gives you options for the **Auto Matching** under the **Auto** button in the Router Section, here you can select which ports that will be available and Matched in the Router Section.
-If you want to make a Router section that only handles Video, you can turn of the Audio and Data options.
+If you want to make a Router section that only handles Video, you can turn off the Audio and Data options.
 If you turn off the "Show Auto Match Options" the **Auto** button itself will be removed from the Router Section.

 **Available Sources/destinations:**